magicaks/magicaks/setup.md

     [TODO]: # (why does this need --scopes and not the next one)

-2. Create a service principal (**magicaks-grafana**) that grafana can use for talking to log analytics backend.
-We restrict this service principal to **Monitoring Reader**.
+2. Create a service principal (**magicaks-grafana**) that Grafana can use for talking to Log Analytics backend.
+We restrict this service principal to **Monitoring Reader** role.

     ```bash
     az ad sp create-for-rbac  --role "Monitoring Reader" --name "magicaks-grafana"